 Originally signed in 1969 to prevent wealthy taxpayers from using loopholes to pay little to no taxes, today the AMT affects millions of middle class families it was never intended to target.
-Congress passed a measure to tie exemptions to inflation beginning in 2013 which helped lower income households avoid the tax, but the middle and upper-middle class households that shoulder the bulk of the AMT have yet to receive substantial relief.
+Congress passed a measure to tie exemptions to inflation beginning in 2013.
+The Tax Cuts and Jobs Act of 2017 (TCJA) made additional modifications to the individual AMT that are intended to help lower income households avoid the tax.

 Who owes it?

 Any taxpayer could potentially be subject to AMT.
-As a general rule, however, anyone with gross annual income above $75,000 and write-offs for personal exemptions, taxes, home equity loan interest, or rental properties and business owners should consider how this tax may potentially affect them.
-Households with incomes higher than $600,000 are usually exempt from added AMT.
+As a general rule, anyone with gross annual income above the applicable exemption amount who claims deductions for expenses that are added back in the AMT calculation process should consider how this tax may potentially affect them.

 How the tax works

-The best way to determine if you owe the tax—other than being audited by the IRS—is to fill out the regular tax form (either the 1040, 1040A or 1040EZ depending on your circumstances) as well as Form 6251[ES1], which essentially adds back some personal- and dependent-exemption deductions as well as income exclusions to calculate the alternative minimum taxable income.
+The best way to determine if you owe the AMT is to fill out the regular tax form (either the 1040, 1040A or 1040EZ depending on your circumstances) as well as Form 6251[ES1], which essentially adds back certain deductions to calculate the alternative minimum taxable income.
 You pay whichever bill is higher.
 (The IRS offers an AMT Assistant online that tells taxpayers whether or not they need to pay the tax, but not the amount they owe.)